AdobeDocs/document-services/src/pages/pricing/contacts/accessibility-left.md

 ## Interested in Early Access to the PDF Accessibility Auto-Tag API?

 Use this form to request early access to the PDF Accessibility Auto-Tag API.
-The API, powered by Adobe Sensei AI, improves the accessibility of PDF files by accurately auto-tagging content for better readability using screen readers and other assistive technology.
+The API, powered by Adobe Sensei AI, improves the accessibility of PDF files by auto-tagging content for better readability using screen readers and other assistive technology.

 <TextBlock slots="text" width="100%" theme="lightest"  alignment="yes" paddingTop="5" paddingBottom='5' className="py-0 div-p-0 left-content"/>